 I said, “I totally get that.
 But, I also understand that as we age, our ability to digest food naturally decreases.
 There is a reason for that; we are no longer in the process of building the physical body.
 As we age, we are getting ready for life without the body.
-So, now may be a good time to focus on cleaning up any broken relationships with the people in your life.
-It’s also time to process and release any old emotional wounds you may have, rather than focus on digesting more food than your body can physically handle at this time.”
+So, now may be a good time to focus on digesting your life experiences, and clean up any broken relationships.
+It’s also time to process and release old emotional wounds you may have, rather than focus on digesting more food than your body can physically handle at this time.”

 I whispered back, “No… I was just telling her to get ready for life without the body.”

-The next time you sit to eat, no matter what age you are, be conscious of whether or not you are chewing your food and activating your salivary glands and your body’s own digestive enzymes.
+The next time you sit to eat, no matter what age you are, be conscious of chewing your food and activating your salivary glands and your body’s own digestive enzymes.

 If you feel you are lacking the digestive enzymes you need, it’s time check in and find out why: